Nick J. Shelton Mayor

 Hello, my name is Dan VandenHeede and I represent Niles' second ward.
 I have served on the Niles City Council since 1999 and have lived my entire life in Niles, except while attending college.
 I graduated from Niles High School in 1986.
 In college I majored in education and history as an undergraduate.
 I completed my masters in history at Western Michigan University.

-I am a social studies and art teacher at Dowagiac Union High School in nearby Dowagiac, Michigan.
+I am a social studies teacher and a cross country and track coach at Dowagiac Union High School in nearby Dowagiac, Michigan.
 Teaching civics to my high school students has given me a new appreciation for how our government works and the importance of getting involved.
-I decided to run for a seat on the Niles City Council because I want to be a part of the continued progress Niles has made over the past few years and also because I desire to make sure that our citizens' wishes are heard.
-My term as second ward Council Member began on November 8, 1999.
+This renewed enthusiasm helped me to decide to run for a seat on the Niles City Council.
+I serve as the Chair of the Ordinance Committee and strive to make sure all voices are heard and all aspects of a decision are considered before the decision is made.

 Travis Timm, 2nd Ward